 If there are errors in the documents being referred, these errors will render erroneous findings as well.

-If the documents studied are out of context, they will not contribute meaning to the study or will not lead to an insightful finding.
+If the documents studied are out of context, they will not contribute meaning to the study or will not lead to an insightful findings.

-The preparation required before document analysis is a task in itself.
+The preparation required before document analysis is performed is a task in itself.
 The efforts are usually directed toward recruiting the researchers, identifying sources, shortlisting the material to be researched and analyzed, among others.